BEYOND MATERIAL WEALTH

 After assiduous years surveying results, preparing for departure,

-Devises houses and lands to his children, bequeaths stocks, goods, funds for a school or hospital,
+Devises houses and lands to his children, bequeaths stocks, goods,

-Leaves money to certain companions to buy tokens, souvenirs of gems and gold.
+Leaves money to certain companions to buy tokens, souvenirs of gems and gold—

 I heard today of a young man who was bequeathed $500,000 and wasted it,

-There are young men who are bequeathed more than that and never put it to good use—
+There are young men who are bequeathed more than that and never put it to good use.

 The money or income question is the one that least bothers me.